Ixempra (Ixapebilone) – New Cancer Therapy

 Ixabepilone is similar to paclitaxel in targeting cell microtubules and the β -tubulin subunit in particular, but is structurally quite different to the taxanes.
 Ixabepilone is an analogue of epothilone B.

 Epothilones are a new class of microtubule inhibitors, which were isolated initially from the fermentation of the cellulose degrading soil bacterium Sorangium cellulosum.
-By binding to tubulin, epothilones cause mitotic arrest and resultant cell death or apoptosis.
+By binding to tubulin, epothilones cause mitotic arrest and resultant cell

 Cytotoxic drugs have proved potent weapons in the fight against malignant tumours and are considered first-line therapy for the treatment of many cancers.
 However, while patients often respond well to a first course of chemotherapy, over time the response to drug treatment diminishes and the tumour may eventually become drug resistant.